danielabar/meblog/src/markdown/rails-slack-app-part1-oauth.md

       })
       .then(response => response.json())
       .then(data => {
+        // Update <span data-slack-team-registration-target="message"></span>
+        // with a success message
         this.messageTarget.innerHTML = `Team successfully registered!`;
         this.messageTarget.style.display = "block";
       })
       .catch(error => {
+        // Update <span data-slack-team-registration-target="message"></span>
+        // with an error message
         this.messageTarget.innerHTML = "An error occurred while registering the team.";
         this.messageTarget.style.display = "block";
       });